MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureScheduleDay

-Indicates that the cmdlet removes specified day of the week on which to check for definition updates.
+Specifies the value 8 or Never for the day of the week that Windows Defender checks for definition
+updates.
+You don't need to specify a value with this switch.

+**Tip**: This switch works only if the current value of the SignatureScheduleDay
+property isn't 8.
+If the value is already 8, this switch does nothing.

+Although the value 8 or Never means Windows Defender doesn't check for updates on specific days,
+definition updates still happen through other means (for example, manual updates or other system
+events).

 ```yaml
 Type: SwitchParameter